 Speed to grind

-Obviously a manual coffee grinder is going to grind your beans more slowly than an electric grinder.
+Obviously a small hand held grinder is going to grind your beans more slowly than an electric grinder.
 Most will take around 30-60 seconds to grind enough beans for a single cup of coffee on a coarse grind setting.

 Higher quality components usually means a faster grind speed.

 There are a number of high end manual grinders, such as the the Lido 3 or 1ZGrinder.
-But the reality is for most regular coffee drinkers like you and me, there is no need to spend megabucks on the best handheld coffee grinder on the market.
+But the reality is for most regular coffee drinkers there is no need to spend huge amounts of money on the best handheld coffee grinder on the market.

 We think you are better off saving your cash and spending it on fresh coffee beans instead!